GoogleCloudPlatform/core-solution-services/INSTALL-basic.md

 We have also included a [Troubleshooting](#troubleshooting) section at the end that provides potential fixes for issues seen during this basic install process.

 For the complete set of GENIE install instructions and troubleshooting options, visit [INSTALL.md](./INSTALL.md).
+Compared with the full instructions, these specify a single installation path instead of presenting multiple options, and have all instructions on one page.

 We will continue to consolidate GENIE documentation as the codebase evolves.

 # 1. Set up